Courtland Sutton Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Season Stats

-- This season Sutton has 57 catches (on 95 targets) and leads the Broncos with 763 receiving yards (47.7 per game) while hauling in two touchdowns.
+- Sutton has grabbed 57 balls, with a team-high 763 receiving yards plus two touchdowns.
+He has been targeted 95 times, and is averaging 47.7 yards per game.

-- Sutton has been the target of 95 of his team's 516 passing attempts this season, or 18.4% of the target share.
+- So far this season, 18.4% of the 516 passes thrown by his team have gone Sutton's way.

-- Sutton (10 red zone targets) has been the recipient of 16.4% of his team's 61 red zone pass attempts.
+- Sutton has seen the ball thrown his way 10 times in the red zone this season, 16.4% of his team's 61 red zone pass attempts.

+- The Broncos, who rank 23rd in the NFL in points scored, have attempted a pass 54.7% of the time while opting for the ground attack 45.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Chiefs.